tom2433/LiftTracker/README.md

 # LiftTracker (Lift Tracker Note)

-Lift Tracker (Lift Tracker Note) is an Android workout tracking and data visualization project developed using Kotlin and Jetpack Compose.
+Lift Tracker (Lift Tracker Note) is an open-sourced Android workout tracking and data visualization project developed using Kotlin and Jetpack Compose.
 It allows users to record workout sessions, organize lifts by muscle group, and track weight, reps, or time for each set.
 It supports multiple profiles and stores workout data locally using Room, with statistics and charts to help users review their training and track progress over time.

-The goal of Lift Tracker Note is to provide users with the ease-of-use and customizability of a notes app while offering the option to view advanced analyses to provide a clear and concise visualization of progressive overload for any component, including sessions, muscle groups, lifts, lift sets, and custom groups of the aforementioned components.
+The goal of Lift Tracker Note is to provide users with the ease-of-use and customizability of a notes app while offering the option to view advanced analyses providing a clear and concise visualization of progressive overload for any component, including sessions, muscle groups, lifts, lift sets, and custom groups of the aforementioned components.

 The "Note" part of Lift Tracker Note implies that users shall define everything from muscle group names, lift names, lift metric types (time vs. reps), set names, session names, unit names, and "notes" for every single one of these elements with the exception of units.
 Notes shall not have a length limit; users can write pages in one single note if they desire, and the UI should accommodate this via overflow ellipses when an element is deselected and weighted layouts to display the entire text when selected.